FluxxCode/ImGui-Markup/README.md

 {
     example_file.Update();

-    // Check if the object with the ID 'button_0' is pressed if (example_file.IsPressed("button_0"))
+    // Check if the object with an ID of 'button_0' is pressed if (example_file.IsPressed("button_0"))
         std::cout << "Button is pressed" << std::endl;
 }